-If you put fruit in a dog treat made with unflavored gelatin it can be a safe treat to give them once in awhile.
+If you put fruit in a dog treat made with unflavored gelatin it can be a safe treat to give them once in a while.

 Can Dogs Eat Jello Pudding?

 Dogs should not eat jello pudding on purpose.
-As long as the pudding doesn’t contain xylitol, they should be ok.
+As long as the pudding doesn’t contain xylitol, it should be ok.
 The problem with pudding is all the sugar in it.
 If dogs eat a diet high in sugar it could lead to obesity, diabetes, or poor heart health.

-In general, the only kind of jello that dogs should eat is a homemade dog treat made with unflavored, plain, gelatin.
+The short answer is that the only kind of jello that dogs should eat is a homemade dog treat made with unflavored, plain, gelatin.
 This kind of gelatin is usually made from some kind of beef or fish skin and is actually beneficial for dogs.

 Always avoid giving your dog anything with artificial sweeteners or xylitol in it.
 If your dog eats xylitol, let your veterinarian know as soon as you can.